Skip to content

 file explorer prepares for full power domino extracting calamity

 Locations where Domino might not work properly include the C:\Program Files folder, but placing it in C:\Domino may work.
-Otherwise, keep the application in your own personal folders, such as C:\Users\{your-profile-name}\Documents.
+Personal folders such as C:\Users\{your-profile-name}\Documents will work the best.

 domino files fully engaged as shown in file explorer